If you have children, you could get cash back and owe less in taxes with the following tax credits:

 - Each child must have been under 17 in 2013

 - You must have earned over $3,000 in 2013

 - You and your child must have valid Social Security Numbers or Individual Tax Identification Numbers.

 - You must file a federal tax return

 Child and Dependent Care Credit:

-If you paid someone to take care of your child (under age 13) or a qualifying dependent (unable to care for themselves), you may be able to get the Child and Dependent Care Credit.
+If you paid someone to take care of your child (under age 13) or a qualifying dependent, you may be able to get the Child and Dependent Care Credit.
 This credit can help with the expenses you had to care for them and it will reduce the amount of taxes you owe to the IRS.
 You must meet the following conditions to claim the credit:

 - You paid someone to care for your dependent so you could work or look for work.

 - You (and your spouse, if filing jointly) must have earned income, been a full-time student or been unable to care for yourselves.

 - You must include the name, address and tax identification number (Social Security Number, ITIN or Employer Identification Number) of the care provider on your tax return.
 The care provider cannot be your dependent.